Thrush: Symptoms, Treatment & UK Online Doctor

 Treatment

-- Single-dose oral fluconazole 150 mg.
+- Single-dose oral a suitable treatment 150 mg.

-- Clotrimazole 500 mg vaginal pessary.
+- a suitable treatment 500 mg vaginal pessary.

-- Clotrimazole cream for external itching.
+- a suitable treatment cream for external itching.

 Frequently asked questions